-Starting today, Market Street is car-free.
+Starting today, Market Street through downtown is car-free.

 City leaders, advocacy organizations, community members, and city agencies gathered at Embarcadero Plaza to celebrate the new car-free zone.
 Congrats to SFMTA for kicking off these improvements through its quick-build program.

 Starting today, San Francisco's main civic boulevard puts people first.— London Breed (@LondonBreed) January 29, 2020

 Market Street is officially car-free!https://t.co/lJbk8R2jMS

 Today we celebrated the culmination of decades of advocacy and planning to make Market street a street for the people of SF! pic.twitter.com/ZIOw5LutSi— Matt Haney (@MattHaneySF) January 29, 2020